Kenneth Walker III might not have been top rookie, but he could be better in Year 2

 Walker has never been much of a talker.
 But his game spoke into a megaphone over that stretch.
 The skepticism fans and media felt about the Seahawks selecting a running back midway through the second round disintegrated.
 Then came weeks 9-12, when Walker ran for 126 yards on 39 carries over the span of four games.

-If Walker lost the OPROY award, it was because of that stretch.
+If Walker lost the OROY award, it was because of that stretch.
 All that skepticism came back to life.
 Had the league simply figured out the rookie, as they do so many young players?
 Had his Barry Sanders-lite style become more of a weakness than it was a weapon?

 It appeared that way, until advice from the coaching staff finally landed with the Memphis native: Hit the holes hard.
 Doesn’t mean you can’t improvise later, but no need to start dancing the second the ball is handed off to you.